-Ferroloy is a highly flexible ductile iron castings foundry in Wichita, Kansas.
-We are a turnkey supplier of ductile iron parts for the agriculture, construction, industrial equipment, hydraulics and valves industries all over the United States.
+Ferroloy is a highly flexible ductile iron casting foundry in Wichita, Kansas.
+We are a turnkey supplier of cast ductile iron parts for the agriculture, construction, industrial equipment, hydraulics and valves industries all over the United States.
 We have the ability to produce ductile iron castings up to 70lbs.

 Whether you have a design ready for casting, or you need a custom casting design, Ferroloy has the capabilities to produce a high quality part for your needs from start to finish.

-Contact us today at 316-838-0897 to learn more about our ductile iron castings capabilities, or request a quote online.
+Contact us today at 316-838-0897 to learn more about our ductile iron casting capabilities, or request a quote online.

 What Is Ductile Iron?

 Ductile iron is a kind of cast iron characterized by its high strength, ductility and wear resistance.
 Because of the spherical (ball-shaped) graphite in the metal, it is resistant to impact, elongation and everyday wear and tear.

 Ductile Iron Casting Advantages